dannyrappleyea/interests/books.md

 * She Who Became the Sun (The Radiant Emperor #1) by Shelley Parker-Chan
 * Black Water Sister by Zen Cho
 * Splintegrate.
 Deborah Teramis Christian.
-* The Best Science Fiction of the Year

 ## Not Fiction
 * In Emergency, Break Glass: What Nietzsche Can Teach Us About Joyful Living in a Tech-Saturated World (2022) by Nate Anderson